SSWConsulting/SSW.Rules.Content/rules/dont-open-popup-windows-use-a-javascript-modal-instead/rule.md

 ```

 ::: bad
-Figure: Bad Example - using JavaScrip in OnLoad event
+Figure: Bad example - Using JavaScrip in OnLoad event
 :::

 ```html